gaehlerm/SoftwareEngineering/README.md

 send_email(to="google", subject="new search engine", body="it's awesome")
 ```

-While it is still generally recommended to use a class instead of named arguments.
-It orders the arguments in a logical way.
+However, it is still recommendable to use a class instead of named arguments.
+Classes order the arguments in a logical way.
 The `email` is of a higher order than the three strings.
 It orders these three objects into one logical unit, making it much easier to understand the code.
 Some people start using keyword arguments for 20 function arguments.
-I think this is a bad idea.
+I think this is a really bad idea, even with keyword arguments.
 It is clear that they should have structured the arguments using dataclasses.
-Or, as we'll learn in the chapter [classes], you should use a data class that allows you to structure your variables.

 ### Complicated code